3 Ways to Be Super Productive Starting Right Now

 1. Avoid multitasking.

 When you have too many things to do, it can be tempting to try to do everything at once.
 However, when you attempt to do two or more things at once, you are less efficient at all of them.
-Not only does switching between tasks reduce productivity by 40 percent, a recent study finds that it also interferes with overall brain activity.
+Not only does switching between tasks reduce productivity by 40 percent, it also interferes with overall brain activity.

 Instead, consider working in sprints, tackling one task and completing it before starting on another.
 If frequent interruptions are a problem, find a quiet spot or ask employees and coworkers not to bother you during that time period.

 You can also benefit from shifting the majority of your workload to the start of the week.
-One study found that we accomplish the most tasks on Monday, completing 20.4 percent of our weekly tasks on that day.
+We accomplish the most tasks on Monday, completing 20.4 percent of our weekly tasks on that day.
 By Friday, task completion falls to 16.7 percent.

 2. Upgrade your technology.

 To minimize interruptions, consider adding a second monitor to your workstation.
-A recent IDC study says a second monitor boosted productivity 18 percent, with 91 percent of users saying they were more satisfied with a dual monitor configuration.
+A study conducted by Software Usability Research Laboratory (SURL) at Wichita State University1 says a second monitor boosted productivity 18 percent, with 91 percent of users saying they were more satisfied with a dual monitor configuration.

 Not only do dual monitors reduce switching between screens, more information can be displayed in front of you, helping you locate information much more quickly.
 To maximize viewing comfort, consider a dual monitor stand from Dell, which includes multi-adjustment capabilities such as tilt, swivel and horizontally slide.